High Cholesterol: Exercise for a Healthy Heart

 - Have fun!
-Choose an activity that you enjoy.
+Choose an activity you like.
 You'll be more likely to stick with an exercise program if you enjoy the activity.

 - Schedule exercise into your daily routine.
 Plan to exercise at the same time every day (such as in the mornings when you have more energy).
-Add a variety of exercises so that you do not get bored.
+Add a variety of exercises so you don’t get bored.
 If you exercise regularly, it will soon become part of your lifestyle.

-- Find an exercise "buddy."
-This will help you stay motivated.
+- Find an exercise "buddy" who can help you stay motivated.

 Also, exercise does not have to put a strain on your wallet.
 Don’t buy expensive equipment or health club memberships unless you are certain you will use them regularly.